*This is a sponsored post*

 It’s an age-old question of how working moms can balance at all, but what are the habits of women who seem to do it particularly well?
-The following are some tips to be successful as a working mom in 2018, without feeling like you’re letting one area fall through the cracks.
+The following are some tips to be successful as a working mom, without feeling like you’re letting one area fall through the cracks.

 Split Your Shifts

 If you work from home, it can be tough to give your kids attention during your work hours, but you do have more flexibility.
 This can make it easier to do something called splitting your shifts.

 Basically, you can create different chunks of your day where your priorities are in different places, rather than following a traditional 8-hour workday plan.
 You might work for three hours in the morning, three in the afternoon, and two after your kids go to bed.

 For example, early mornings may be all work-driven, while afternoons may be about the kids.

 If you don’t work from home, you can still make this work.
 One idea is by not checking your emails until in the evening after your kids have gone to bed.
 This can allow you to spend your entire workday as productively as possible and be doing things you can’t do from home, then your afternoon or early evening can be spent on mom duty.
 As your day is winding down, you can give your attention to emails, since you can do this from anywhere.

 If you want to spend more time with your kids during the weekday, think about working on weekends instead.

 It can work out well when dads or partners are around to help take on some of the childcare responsibilities, and you can get more uninterrupted work time while taking away some of the time you spend grinding away on weekdays.